Resolving service issues: 8 FAQs answered

 An unplanned incident means something other than scheduled maintenance is currently affecting your service.
 For example, a third party may have accidentally damaged underground cables or other nbn™ assets.

-That’s why – to assist in keeping essential services working in the community, and to help avoid accidental damage and costly repairs – anyone performing groundworks should first refer to Dial Before You Dig.
+That’s why – to assist in keeping essential services working in the community, and to help avoid accidental damage and costly repairs – anyone performing groundworks should first refer to Before You Dig.

 3. How can I get Wi-Fi coverage in all areas of my house?
 It’s currently patchy.